Microsoft Printer Support is Changing

 Going back to a previous firmware version

 In theory, downgrading the firmware would be a viable option as well to solve error 83C0000B.
-It was a solution in the past when HP first started using dynamic security to ensure people used original cartridges and toners from HP.
+It was a solution in the past when HP first started using dynamic security to ensure people used original cartridges and toners from HP (the first law suits are already being filed over this).

 Using a USB stick, you can load older firmware (.ful2 extension) on the HP printer to install an older version.
 The process has a few challenges though.
 You need the exact match of firmware for your printer, and the steps need to be followed exactly to prevent problems during the downgrade process.